kids encyclopedia robot

 The Switzerland national team line-up before the game against Sweden, on 3 July 2018, in Saint Petersburg

-At Euro 2020, Switzerland finished third in Group A which had Italy, Wales and Turkey; however, they managed to qualify to the next round as one of the best third-placed teams.
-In the round of 16, they defeated World Cup champions France on penalties, after finishing a 3–3 draw and overcoming from a 1–3 second half deficit, to have their first knockout phase win in a major tournament since the 1938 FIFA World Cup.
+At Euro 2020, postponed to 2021 due to COVID-19, Switzerland finished third in Group A which contained Italy, Wales and Turkey; however, they managed to qualify to the knockout stage as one of the best third-placed teams.
+In the round of 16, they defeated World Cup champions France on penalties, after finishing 3–3 and overcoming a 1–3 second half deficit, to have their first knockout phase win in a major tournament since the 1938 World Cup.
 In the subsequent quarter-final game against Spain, they once again took the game to penalties, after trailing 1–0.
 However, after converting only one of their four penalties, they exited the tournament at this stage.

 2021–present: the Murat Yakin era